MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/network-utilization-planning.md

 - GOB160
 - MET150
 ms.assetid: b664e743-ae8b-4a93-aefd-1b20c584a93a
-description: "Learn how IT admins can estimate the network bandwidth that thier users will need to sync their files with the OneDrive sync app."
+description: "Learn how IT admins can estimate the network bandwidth that users will need to sync their files with the OneDrive sync app."
 ---

 # Network utilization planning for the OneDrive sync app